fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

 ---

-!Dayton Young
 : ### Dayton Young

   #### Product Director

   [Dayton](https://www.linkedin.com/in/daytonyoung/) is our Product Director.
 Prior to joining FFTF, he developed and managed a variety of digital products for companies like EA and Disney / ABC Television Group.
-He is excited to join the team and help protect internet freedom.
+He is excited to help protect internet freedom.

 ---
 [tc0]: /img/page/aboutus/teampic/tiff.png